 - Explore the mass media and the social phenomenon of why young people are linked to drugs, alcohol, unemployment and mental health issues.

-- Discover the education system in the UK and determine why some groups have lower success rates, what the government is doing to help, and if these measures are working.
+- Evaluate the education system in the UK and determine why some groups have lower success rates, what the government is doing to help, and if these measures are working.

 - Investigate the criminal justice system and gain awareness of the police, courts, and prison and rehab services in the UK compared to other societies.